amichlee/stanford_website/index.md

 Stanford, CA 94305-9025, USA<br>

 ## Recent News

+* One paper submitted to IROS 2021

+* Two paper accepted in ICRA 2021

 * I will be speaking on the panel at the NeurIPS 2020 [Object Representatons for Learning and Reasoning Workshop](https://orlrworkshop.github.io/index.html)

-* One paper accepted in IROS 2020

-* One paper accepted in ICRA 2020

 ## Invited Talks